jamesrhester/ImgCIFHandler.jl/README.md

 # Use

 After installation, typing 'using ImgCIFHandler' will import the package.
-A single function `imgload` will be in scope.
+The following functions will be in scope:

+1. `imgload`.
 This function can be used to access raw data stored using pointers within imgCIF files.
 The example file [`b4_master.cif`](test/testfiles/b4_master.cif) contains such pointers.
 For example, to read the raw data array labelled `ext1` in `b4_master.cif` the following call is used: